Conjunctivitis: Causes and symptoms of pink eye

 What is conjunctivitis?

-Conjunctivitis may sound scary to hear, but this common eye problem typically is easily treated.
+Conjunctivitis (Pink Eye) is inflammation of the thin, clear covering of the white of the eye and the inside of the eyelids (conjunctiva).
+Pink eye may sound scary to hear, but this common eye problem typically is easily treated.
 Moreover, with a few simple precautions, conjunctivitis can often be avoided.
 One type of conjunctivitis, though, can cause serious vision issues if it is untreated.
 See your optician if you are concerned about your conjunctivitis.

-Anyone can get conjunctivitis, but office workers, store employees, pre-schoolers, schoolchildren, university students, teachers and child care workers are particularly at risk for the contagious types of conjunctivitis because they work closely with others.
+Anyone can get pink eye, but office workers, store employees, pre-schoolers, schoolchildren, university students, teachers and child care workers are particularly at risk for the contagious types of conjunctivitis because they work closely with others.

-Here’s what you need to know about conjunctivitis:
+Here’s what you need to know about pink eye:

 The primary types of conjunctivitis, based on cause, are:

-The primary symptom of conjunctivitis is an eye that has a pink appearance.
-Other symptoms of conjunctivitis eye depend on the type of conjunctivitis:
+The primary conjunctivitis symptom is an eye that has a pink appearance.
+Other pink eye symptoms depend on the type of conjunctivitis:

-As you would expect, the treatment of conjunctivitis depends on the type of conjunctivitis you have:
+As you would expect, pink eye and conjunctivitis treatments depends on the type of conjunctivitis you have:

 For these reasons, anytime you develop red, irritated eyes, you should call your optician immediately and schedule an eye exam.